Pcothren/DearPyGui-Examples/README.md

 <sub>(This repo is available under a free and permissive license)</sub>

+## Overview
-# Docs are where examples are at [Read the Docs](https://dearpygui.readthedocs.io/en/latest/index.html)
+Docs are where basic dpg examples are at [Read the Docs](https://dearpygui.readthedocs.io/en/latest/index.html)

-This is a repository fo the example videos on [YouTube](https://www.youtube.com/channel/UCTMnJIjIB-h1hO6AvqG4KQw/featured) Archives is old 0.8 examples that will be upgraded in the future
+This is a repository for the example videos on [YouTube](https://www.youtube.com/channel/UCTMnJIjIB-h1hO6AvqG4KQw/featured)

+Archives is old 0.8 examples that will be upgraded in the future

   ---